 Specifically, our theological training emphasizes a Christ-centered and Bible-based education on campus, in the classroom, and in the community, balancing theory and practice and harmonizing the dynamics of the local church and global mission within a specifically Seventh-day Adventist context.
-We integrate a multifaceted matrix of Inspiration -Implication Implementation - Involvement.
+We integrate a multifaceted matrix that includes Inspiration, Implication, Implementation, and Involvement.